Horrendus/radiocontrol/README.md

 * placeholder "playlists" for live streaming to icecast
 * ...

+# Project Structure

+* old_radiocontrol_app: Django Application that supports the existing features with a basic HTML frontend
+* api: Django 2.0 REST API - under development - rewrite of the old App (mostly) from scratch, will only offer a REST API
+* frontend: not existing yet - Frontend for the new API

 # Requirements & Installation

 ## Requirements

-* Python 3 (check requirements.txt for the Python dependencies)
+* Python 3 (check requirements.txt/Pipfile for Python dependencies)
 * rabbitmq (for celery)
 * mpd